 As we use exercise to train our bodies, meditation is a way to train our minds by inducing a state of consciousness where we can observe our thoughts without losing ourselves in the story they present to us.
 We see meditation as mental hygiene, as it cleanses the mind and calms the nervous system.
-It gives a sense of relaxation, grounding and “floating” after moving on to our daily activities.
-It also has health benefits for people with high blood pressure, anxiety or depression. (from my written exam for YTT)
+It gives a sense of relaxation, grounding and “floating” after moving on to our daily activities. (from my written exam for YTT)

-I was a non-believer for a long time, until I needed it.
+I was a non-believer for a long time until I needed it.
 At the end of last year when I was jobless and stressed out, I felt borderline depressed.
 I hated everything, everyone and I needed something to help me cope.
-I had already started a 30 day Yoga challenge (and I was feeling great!) when I heard that my office will close – was exactly on day 25 of the challenge.
+I had already started a 30 day Yoga challenge (and I was feeling great!) when I heard that my office would close – was exactly on day 25 of the challenge.
 Because I had to practice for at least 15 minutes every day, on some days I was experimenting with guided meditations to give my muscles a rest.
-I started to get it and after day 25, I practiced meditation more and more.
-The challenge was only 30 days, but when I reached day 120 I decided to stop counting.
+I started to get it, and after day 25, I practised meditation more and more.
+The challenge was only 30 days, but when I reached day 120, I decided to stop counting.
 Yoga kept me sane, so I decided to share with you my favourite meditation techniques.

 See.
 Start by looking around you, observe people (without staring), objects, actions.

 Smell.
 Try to focus on any smells around you.
 I know they might not be pleasant on the tube, but maybe you’re somewhere else :).